 Sights: Front bead

 Capacity: 5+1 (2¾-inch shells)

-This article was originally published in “Tactical Weapons” August/September 2017.
+This article is from the August/September 2017 issue in “Tactical Weapons” Magazine.
 To order and subscribe, visit outdoorgroupstore.com.